 Many people argue that no-gi is the superior martial art because street and MMA fights won’t include a gi.
-Although clothing can be used in a self-defense situation, the material is not always as strong, so most techniques require you to be faster and more efficient with your grips.
+Although clothing can be used in a self-defense situation, the material is not always as strong as a gi, so most techniques require you to be faster and more efficient with your grips.

-No-gi submission grappling will accelerate your overall Brazilian Jiu-Jitsu gi game.
-It will also massively improve your overall enjoyment of the sport.
+No-gi submission grappling will accelerate your overall Brazilian Jiu-Jitsu game and will improve your overall enjoyment of the sport.

-Come by today to check out a free class and have some fun!
+Come by today to check out a free trial class and have some fun!